 The Castle Point Scottish Country Dancers

-Regional Sales Manager with Empire Merchants North has over 27 years in the alcoholic beverage industry, Michael Mednikoff is a certified beverage professional covering the Hudson Valley and also a certified wine and spirits trainer for Empire Merchants.
-He has a true passion for Scotch, Whiskey and Bourbon, and has spent time at some of the largest Scotch producers in Scotland.
+Michael Mednikoff, Regional Sales Manager with Empire Merchants North has over 27 years in the alcoholic beverage industry.
+He is a certified beverage professional covering the Hudson Valley and is also a certified wine and spirits trainer for Empire Merchants.
+He has a true passion for Scotch, Whiskey, and Bourbon, and has spent time at some of the largest Scotch producers in Scotland.

 Availability is limited.
 For reservations, please call .

 When you visit for Scottish Weekend, your overnight package includes:

 - Three meals daily featuring fresh, locally sourced ingredients from our farm-to-table partners.
 See our full list of dining options>

 - Access to more than 85 miles of scenic hiking trails